Maytha8/CompassEdu/README.md

 ## What next?
 - Follow the [Getting Started](https://maytha8.github.io/CompassEdu/tutorial-gettingstarted.html) tutorial.
-- See [the CompassEdu class](https://maytha8.github.io/CompassEdu/CompassEdu.html) for more information on its members and methods.
+- See [the CompassEdu class](https://maytha8.github.io/CompassEdu/CompassEdu.html) for more information on its properties and methods.